-So the time has come to take a new look at SALT as a whole-to stand back and try to understand what the SALT effort was really about and how SALT fits into the larger story of international politics in the later Cold War period.
+So the time has come to take a new look at SALT as a whole-to stand back and try to understand what the whole SALT effort was about and how SALT fits into the larger story of international politics in the later Cold War period.
 My goal here is to focus on one part of that problem.
-Specifically, I try to make sense of U.S. policy during the period when Nixon was president of the United States (1969-1974).
-I begin by looking at the conceptual framework within which U.S. strategic arms control policy was devised at that time.
-The focus here is on the theory of strategic stability-on the idea that the most stable nuclear world was one in which neither side had an incentive to launch a first strike during a crisis-and on the related idea that the goal of arms control should be to move toward a world of that sort.
-The section after that is concerned with policy, looking in particular at whether policy was in any important way built on the stability theory.
-If it was not, what was it based on?
-The basic point that emerges is that the absence of a strong conceptual core had a good deal to do with the disillusionment that set in later on.
-This point is explored in the final section, which traces the long-term impact of the early SALT process on U.S.-Soviet relations, including certain perverse effects that have been scarcely noted in the historical literature on the subject.
-The final section emphasizes how the SALT experience tended in practice to undermine the détente policy, the very policy it was supposed to support.
+My aim is to try to make sense of U.S. policy in this area during the period when Richard Nixon was president of the United States (1969-74).
+I will begin by looking in the next section at the conceptual framework within which U.S. strategic arms control policy was worked out at that time.
+The focus here will be on the theory of strategic stability-on the idea that the most stable nuclear world was one where neither side had any incentive to go first in a crisis-and on the related idea that the main goal of arms control should be to move toward a world of that sort.
+The section after that will be concerned with policy.
+The fundamental question there is whether policy was in any important way built on the stability theory, and, if not, what was it based on?
+The basic finding there is that it was not built on that theory.
+And my basic claim, which is developed in the final section, is that the absence of a strong conceptual core had a good deal to do with the disillusionment that set in later on.
+That final section, which looks at the long-term impact of the SALT process that had taken shape in the early 1970s, is concerned above all with the effect it had on U.S.-Soviet relations down the road.
+The emphasis there will be on certain perverse effects, searcely noted in the historical literature on the subject-that is, on how the SALT experience tended in practice to undermine the détente policy, the very policy it was supposed to support.